Crocheted Hearth Basket

 Tapestry Needle

-I use a bent needle to weave my ends in.
+I used bent tip tapestry needle to weave my ends in.
 I prefer bent because I can easily work the yarn tail into stitches.
 Use a straight tapestry needle if that is your preference.

 DIRECTIONS